 Silver - Aggreko and Rufus Leonard Power generation company Aggreko challenged Rufus Leonard to define a new brand experience that translated across international markets.
-Aggreko's website features targeted content for different audiences based on location, including images and relevant context information.
+Aggreko's website features targeted content for different audiences based on location, including images and relevant contact information.
 As a result, its website has seen a 58% increase in average dwell time.
 Judges commended the implementation strategy on its local focus.

-Silver - Arriva plc and WPA Pinfold European transport giant Arriva approached WPA Pinfold to develop a new brand that could be deployed across different European markets.
+European transport giant Arriva approached WPA Pinfold to develop a new brand that could be deployed across different European markets.
 The design agency worked with Arriva to create a core identity that strengthened connections within its network of sub-brands.
 Arriva businesses are now choosing to brand as 'Arriva' rather than their local brand identities.
 Judges were impressed by the consistency of the implementation and creative work.